Skip to main content

 Make a Payment

-Insurance InfoThe Children with Medical Handicaps Program (BCMH) is a health care program in the Ohio Department of Health (ODH).
-BCMH links families of children with special health care needs to a network of quality providers and helps families obtain payment for the services their children need.
+Icon of a document over an open palmThe Children with Medical Handicaps Program (CMH) is a health care program in the Ohio Department of Health (ODH).
+CMH links families of children with special health care needs to a network of quality providers and helps families obtain payment for the services their children need.

-BCMH is a state-administered program that operates within ODH.
-BCMH receives funding for services from the federal Maternal and Child Health Block Grant, state general revenue funds, county tax funds, third-party reimbursements and donations.
-BCMH promotes early identification of children with handicapping conditions and treatment of those children by appropriate health care providers.
+CMH is a state-administered program that operates within ODH.
+CMH receives funding for services from the federal Maternal and Child Health Block Grant, state general revenue funds, county tax funds, third-party reimbursements and donations.
+CMH promotes early identification of children with handicapping conditions and treatment of those children by appropriate health care providers.

 Medical Eligibility Criteria

-For the BCMH Diagnostic Program, a child must:
+For the CMH Diagnostic Program, a child must:

 • Be under the age of 21